 Students are to refrain from engaging in unreasonable displays of romantic affection.
 While love and affection are normal emotions, public displays of affection are not appropriate.
-Open displays, such as kissing, will be considered discipline problems and could result in suspension.
-More serious acts of sexual promiscuity could lead to expulsion.
+Open displays,

 Use of Profanity

 The use of profanity, or language which is lewd, indecent, or vulgar, is prohibited.
 Students using unacceptable language will automatically receive detention.
 This includes the "general" use of this form of communication, even in the hallways.
 A student who repeatedly uses profanity at school will be subject to suspension and parental notification.
 Profanity directed toward a teacher or staff member will result in automatic suspension from classes.